Exciter (band)

 Exciter is a Canadian speed metal band from Ottawa, Ontario, formed in 1978.
-Named after a song by Judas Priest, they are considered to be one of the first speed metal bands and a seminal influence of the thrash metal genre.
-The band was heavily influenced by a variety of music styles, including Judas Priest, Black Sabbath, AC/DC, Deep Purple, Scorpions, Iron Maiden, Motörhead, Rush, Jethro Tull and Grand Funk Railroad.
+Named after a song by Judas Priest, they are considered to be one of the first speed metal bands and cited as a seminal influence on the thrash metal genre.
 Despite many changes in personnel, as well as two break-ups (first in 1989 and again in 1993), Exciter has managed to keep a small but dedicated following over the years.

 History

 In 1978, the band Hell Razor formed in Ottawa, Ontario.
 It consisted of vocalist and drummer Dan Beehler, guitarist John Ricci, and bassist Allan James Johnson.
 In 1980, the band changed their name to Exciter and recorded a demo which they then sent to Mike Varney of Shrapnel Records.
 Varney included one song from it, "World War III", on the compilation album US Metal Volume II in 1982.
 Shortly after that, the band was signed to Shrapnel.
 In 1983, they released their debut album, Heavy Metal Maniac.